Things to Do in San Diego – a Guide to America’s Finest City

 Take a Classical In-Door Museum Tour

 Besides the lively and colorful historical parks and open-door museums, America’s Finest City has many in-door museums with great exhibitions.

 - The Museum of Art has a vast collection of Spanish Baroque and Renaissance paintings.
 This is a great place to see examples of the Golden era in art history.
-The regular exhibitions are not the only interesting thing you can catch in this institution in Balboa Park, it also hosts a plethora of events for school kids and cocktail nights and film screenings for adults.
+The regular exhibitions are not the only interesting thing you can catch in this institution in Balboa Park, it also hosts a plethora of events for kids who go to San Diego schools and cocktail nights and film screenings for adults.